ernestoherrera/ernestoherrera/README.md

 I do software development for living, and I enjoy working on side projects.
 One of those projects is [FluentSql](https://github.com/ernestoherrera/FluentSql).
 I have not been able to work much on it, and I would like some help.
 The following is the road map for this tool:

 1. Work on Group By clause.
 This needs some design work as there is no fluent pattern for this clause.
-2. Add PostGreSql -- SQL generator class.
+2. Add PostGreSql -- SQL generator classes -- in progress.
-3. Add MySql -- SQL generator class.
+3. Add MySql -- SQL generator classes.
-4. Add Oracle -- SQL generator class.
+4. Add Oracle -- SQL generator classes.
-5. Add a module to create SQL statements to update the database.
-This is accomplished by reading the C# or VB entities, and then comparing the entitiy fields with the table fields.

 Please let me know if you are interested.
 If you need more help after reading the Wiki, I will be happy to give you a quick overview.
+📫 How to reach me: Create an issue through the FluentSql repository.
 <!--
 **ernestoherrera/ernestoherrera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.